jimschubert/rewrite-docker/README.md

 TODOs:

-* Update all print methods (aside from FROM) to properly print prefix + right-padding
 * Update all types with Right-padded literals to have simplified with* methods
 * Throw parser errors for invalid syntaxes or usages
 * Support dockerfile syntaxes